Skip to content

 Can I delete the Libraries folder permanently?

 You should not delete the actual system files, as they are essential for Windows shell functionality.
-Instead, simply hide the folder from the navigation pane using the File Explorer Options or Registry settings.
+Instead, hide the folder from the navigation pane using the File Explorer Options or Registry settings.
 This achieves the same visual result without risking system errors or broken file paths.

 Does hiding Libraries affect my file indexing?